squidfunk/mkdocs-material/docs/contributing/index.md

     1.2. __Second warning and opportunity for resolution:__ If the behavior persists, a second warning will be issued.
-Upon receiving the second warning, the user will be given a 5-day period for reflection, during which they are encouraged to __publicly explain or apologize for their actions__.
+Upon receiving the second warning, the user will be given a 5-day period for reflection, during which they are encouraged to publicly explain or apologize for their actions.
     This period is designed to offer an opportunity for openly clearing out any misunderstanding.